 My mother lies on the bed, her austere face a marble effigy of some medieval queen.
-She’s been dead for seven hours and I’m sitting shiva alone.
+She’s been dead for seven hours and I’m sitting beside her.
 It is midnight.
-The living room is dark and the guttering candles cast shadows along the bedside wall.
+The living room is dark and the guttering candles cast shadows along the far wall.

 No longer constrained by my mother’s habit of keeping me at a distance, I lean across the blankets to stroke her cheek and forehead, weeping quietly.
 Suddenly her torso starts to rise.
 I jerk back, aghast, then realize that my elbow has pressed the ‘elevate-head-of-mattress’ switch on the bed’s remote control.
 Marble queen meets The Living Dead.